Puputnik/CNV_Methylation_Genome_Biol_2022/README.md

 ## PMD and Genome average methylation calculation in 10MB bins and in Copy Number Altered regions

-You can download segmentation results, remora and deepsignal methylation results from XXXXX The Genome_Biol_Data_analyzed folder contains the analysed data from Katsman et al.
+To download segmentation results, remora and deepsignal methylation raw files refere to Katsman et al publication.
+The Genome_Biol_Data_analyzed folder contains the analysed data from Katsman et al.

 Put hg19 segmentation results from NanoGladiator in ~/CNV_meth/data/CNV/